JamesDavidMorris/QuizWhiz/README.md

 - **Initial Application Design**: Developed the initial design concept for the application, ensuring a user-friendly and engaging interface.
 - **Java Implementation**: Implemented the application design using Java, focusing on creating a seamless user experience.
 - **Project Framework**: Developed a framework for the project to run on, facilitating efficient collaboration among team members.
-- **Flash Card Game Development**: Designed and developed the flash card game, allowing users to create and play custom quizzes.
+- **Flash Card Game Development**: Designed and developed the flash card game, allowing users to play custom quizzes.
 - **Game Completion Screen**: Created the game completion screen, including a confetti visual effect to celebrate users' achievements.
 - **Rewards Progress Ring**: Developed a rewards progress ring feature to visually track users' progress and encourage continued play.
 - **Unlockable Theme Rewards**: Created unlockable theme rewards to enhance user engagement and provide a sense of accomplishment.